 ● Fits the criteria that shaped its development and design

 Following thorough testing, release approval, and sale or other distribution of the code into a production environment, deployment begins.
 Installation, personalization, testing, and possibly a lengthy evaluation time may be required.
 Software needs to be used correctly in order to be effective, so assistance and training are crucial.
 It can take a lot of time and effort to maintain and improve the software to handle newly found flaws or requirements, as unmet requirements may necessitate a redesign of the software.

-A developer’s plans for carrying out a software development endeavor are outlined in the software development plan (SDP).
+A developer’s plans for carrying out a software development endeavor are outlined in the development plan (SDP).
 The SDP gives the acquirer knowledge and a mechanism for keeping track of the procedures to be followed when developing software.
 Additionally, it provides information on the approaches and working techniques for each activity, entity, and resource.
-The SDP has to include specifics about the software development process.
+The SDP has to include specifics about the software process.